English (ENGL)

 Same As: EDUC 664/ENGL 664/LMIS 664.

-Guides K-12 classroom teachers to successfully implement linguistically appropriate practices that are predicted upon language theory for culturally and linguistically diverse (CLD)/ELL student populations to promote English language proficiency and content mastery.
+Guides K-12 classroom teachers to successfully implement linguistically appropriate practices that are predicted upon language theory for culturally and linguistically diverse (CLD)/EL student populations to promote English language proficiency and content mastery.
 Components of the language system including phonology, morphology, syntax, semantics, pragmatics, discourse analysis, register, aspects of social and academic language, and writing conventions.

 Typically Offered: Spring.